 Far too often, people confuse the spelling of Colombia.
-Here is the ultimate solution: it is Colombia with the ‘O’, not Columbia with the ‘U’.
-English-speakers are the ones with this confusion, and now Colombia — a nation with almost 50 million citizens — is letting you know the correct spelling.
-Enough spelling bee!
-Colombian casinos are even more interesting.
+Here is the ultimate solution: it is Colombia with an “O”, not Columbia with a “U”.
+English-speakers are usually the ones with this confusion, and now Colombia (a nation with almost 50 million citizens) is letting you know the correct spelling.
+But that’s enough about grammar – Colombian casinos are even more interesting.

 Below is a list of all casinos currently operating in the regions of Colombia.